holaphil/amazing-maple-e08ae/src/pages/index.md

           Happy customers equal happy clients, partners, investors.
       - title: Build brands
         content: >
-          Having both built and grown new startups as well as packaged together and managed the launch of new products and services, I know what is required to build a brand that connects with an audience.
+          Having built, launched, and then grown new startups as well as packaged together and managed the launch of new products and services, I know what is required to build a brand that connects with an audience.
   - section_id: testimonials
     type: section_testimonials
     title: Testimonials